 Cats have a natural behavioral need to climb.
 This is not surprising to anyone who has tried unsuccessfully to keep their cats off their counters or tables!
 By climbing to a high perch, cats gain an advantage over predators attempting to snack on them as they will have a harder time reaching them.
 It also allows them to survey their territory for threats and take action if one is spotted.

 When cats are the predators, they gain an advantage over their soon-to-be snacks.
 Cats can spot tiny prey moving from a distance and can surprise attack from above.
-This allows them to spend less energy searching for prey and increases the chance of a successful hunt.
+They spend less energy searching for prey and increase the chance of a successful hunt by striking from above.

-In a home, cat trees fill the role of actual trees, cliffs, and other natural climbing spaces cats encounter in the wild.
-It allows them to feel secure in their space and fulfills a completely natural urge for them in a less problematic way than climbing on a counter.
-Many cat towers also offer features that can reduce conflict or help get out other natural urges like scratching.
+In a home, cat trees fill the role of actual trees and other natural climbing spaces cats encounter in the wild.
+It allows them to feel safe in their space and engage in a noraml cat behavior.
+Many cat towers also offer features that can reduce conflict or help the cat engage in other normal behaviors like scratching.

 Features Of A Good Cat Tower